rabbitmq/rabbitmq-website/site/prometheus.md

 comes close to the orange area represents a system which is working at optimal capacity.

-Metrics in the **red** area signal some sort of service degradation.
+Metrics in the **red** area signal some form of service degradation.
 In the case of memory, it means that the memory alarm was triggered and publishers were blocked.

 ![RabbitMQ Overview Dashboard Single-stat](/img/rabbitmq-overview-dashboard-memory-threshold.png)

 In the example above, we have a RabbitMQ cluster that runs at optimal memory capacity, which is just above the warning threshold.
-There is a spike in incoming messages which exhausts all memory allocated to RabbitMQ.
-Because the system has more memory available than is allocated to RabbitMQ, we notice a single dip below **0 B**.
+There is an unexpected spike in incoming messages which exhausts all memory allocated to RabbitMQ.
+Because the system has more memory available than is allocated to RabbitMQ, we notice the dip below **0 B**.
 This emphasizes the importance of leaving spare memory available, and not allocating all memory to RabbitMQ.
-As you may know, when a RabbitMQ node exhausts all memory that it is allowed to use, the memory alarm is triggered and all publishers, across the entire cluster, get blocked.
+When a RabbitMQ node exhausts all memory that it is allowed to use, the memory alarm is triggered and all publishers, across the entire cluster, get blocked.

 In this example, we can see how memory is released which clears the memory alarm and, as a result, publishers become unblocked.
 Eventually, all queued